 Pour in olive oil and pulse until mixed.

 Add nutritional yeast and salt, pulse until combined.
+Scrape down the sides of the bowl as needed during mixing.

 Season with extra salt and pepper to taste if you like.